A Guide to All Perils Car Insurance Coverage

 What Is All Perils Coverage?

-All perils coverage, a.k.a. an all-risk policy, covers all risks to your car except for those explicitly excluded in your policy.
+All perils coverage, also called an all-risk policy, covers damage to your vehicle from both collision and non-collision events unless the cause is specifically excluded in the policy.
 It’s considered the broadest form of car insurance coverage.
 Because of its extensive protection, it’s typically more expensive than other car insurance policies.

 While mandatory car insurance is a legal requirement to drive in Canada, all perils coverage is optional in most provinces.
 However, if you lease or finance a car, some financial institutions may require you to get this form of car insurance.